-Some might say that “god’s blessing” means a man who handles his assignments, who gives effective public discourses, who is always at their services and is regular in their preaching work.
-If this is a sign of “god’s blessing” then it’s obvious that god was blessing all the men who committed and endorsed domestic violence when I was growing up, as they were all “strong” elders who fit this description.
+Some might say that “god’s blessing” means a man who handles his assignments, who gives effective public discourses, who is always at their services, and who is regular in their preaching work.
+If this is a sign of “god’s blessing,” then it’s obvious that god was blessing all the men who committed and endorsed domestic violence I saw when I was growing up in the religion, as they were all “strong” elders who fit this description.

-If god was blessing these men after beating up on their wives or telling abused wives that they were “obviously not submissive enough” and that they needed to go home and apologize to their husbands for having provoked them, then this seriously calls into question god’s view on domestic violence.
+If god was blessing these men after beating up on their wives or telling abused wives that they were “obviously not submissive enough,” and that they needed to go home and apologize to their husbands for having provoked them into this abuse, then this seriously calls into question god’s view on domestic violence.
 You can’t have it both ways; if being an active, effective elder means you have god’s blessing, then god blesses men who beat their wives and who endorse those beatings, and if god blesses domestic violence, he’s not a god to be worshiped.